skorpi0n/inclinotifier/README.md

 	Text to speech
 	https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API
 	https://codepen.io/matt-west/pen/DpmMgE
-	**NOTE: Not possible since it can only be triggered by user interaction.**
+	<br>**NOTE: Not possible since it can only be triggered by user interaction.**

 2. Public Release with caravan X/Z tilt visualization with working push/audio notifications Need to also show how to use it properly

-3. Add ~~ability~~ to change icon to RV, car, spirit level.
+3. Add ability to change icon to RV, car, spirit level.
 Anything more?

 ## TODO list